-- 1. Establish a policy or guideline that includes structured and unstructured physical activity as a necessary part of the daily routine, regardless of the weather. - 2.
-Develop a School Readiness Program that includes a list of physical skills for children that staff can use when developing program plans. - 3.
+- Establish a policy or guideline that includes structured and unstructured physical activity as a necessary part of the daily routine, regardless of the weather. - 2.
+Develop a school readiness program that includes a list of physical skills for children that staff can use when developing program plans. - 3.
 Allocate specific funding for physical activity programming.
-Include in your policy or guidelines that these funds would be available annually, just as they are for other learning materials. - 4.
+Include in your policy or guidelines that these funds will be available annually, just as they are for other learning materials. - 4.
 Organize active fundraisers.
 Host a walk, play day or fun fair with physical activity opportunities.
-In place of unhealthier choices, such as candy and cookie sales, consider healthier food options, magazines or books, active equipment, or hobby supplies.
-The money raised could go directly to support the purchase of physical activity equipment and supplies. - 5.
+In place of unhealthier choices, such as cake and cookie sales, consider healthier food options, magazines or books, active equipment or hobby supplies.
+The money raised can go directly to support the purchase of physical activity equipment and supplies. - 5.
 Purchase equipment, supplies, toys, and books that support physical activity.
-Some ideas for equipment include: - WINTERGREEN www.wintergreen.ca - Lettuce Make Thyme Inc. www.lettucemakethyme.com - Dollar Stores